-Land cover for the hydrologic units of Waipio is represented by two separate 30-meter Landsat satellite datasets.
-One of the datasets, developed by the Coastal Change Analysis Program (C-CAP), provides a general overview of the land cover types in Waipio, e.g., forested, wetland, grassland, shrub land, with minor developed areas, pasture and bare land (Table 2-4, Figure 2-8).
+Land cover for the hydrologic units of Nailiilihaele is represented by two separate 30-meter Landsat satellite datasets.
+One of the datasets, developed by the Coastal Change Analysis Program (C-CAP), provides a general overview of the land cover types in Nailiilihaele, e.g., forest, grassland, shrub land, with minor developed areas, cultivated areas, and bare land (Table 2-4, Figure 2-8).
 The second is developed by the Hawaii Gap Analysis Program (HI-GAP), which mapped the National Vegetation Classification System (NVCS) associations for each type of vegetation, creating a more comprehensive land cover dataset (Table 2-5, Figure 2-9).

-Based on the two land cover classification systems, the land cover of Waipio consists mainly of evergreen forest, and scrub, and low intensity development or open space.
-Alien forest makes up about 64% of the unit, with open or closed ohia forest making up about 11 percent of the unit.
-The land cover maps (Figures 2-8, 2-9) provide a general representation of the land cover types in Waipio hydrologic unit.
-At the middle to lower elevations, vegetation is generally dominated by alien forest or grassland species whereas the upper elevations are mixed native and non-native evergreen forest.
+Based on the two land cover classification systems, the land cover of Nailiilihaele consists mainly of forested wetland, evergreen forest, and scrub wetland.
+About one-third of the hydrologic unit is made up of alien forest or alien shrubland.
+Native wet vegetation, open ohia forest or closed ohia forest make up more than 50 percent of the unit.
+The land cover maps (Figures 2-8, 2-9) provide a general representation of the land cover types in Nailiilihaele hydrologic unit.
+At the middle to lower elevations, vegetation is generally dominated by alien species whereas the upper elevations are mixed native and non-native evergreen forest.
 Given that the scale of the maps is relatively large, they may not capture the smaller cultivated lands or other vegetation occupying smaller parcels of land.
 Land cover types may also have changed slightly since the year when the maps were published, particularly regarding the use of pasture lands and the extent of native or non-native vegetation.